gabischool/Week6_JS_Assignment/README.md

 - Follow the tasks to:
   1. Use `.map` to create and format a new array of movie titles and ratings.
   2. Use `.filter` to find highly-rated movies (rating >= 8.0).
-  3. Use `.reduce` to calculate the total ratings of available movies (not rented).
 - Log the results of each task in the console.

 ---